smaran-m/smaran-m.github.io/content/blog/dunjin1.md

 Specials are a little more interesting, but still ultimately basic.
 They're similar ot normal attacks, but they either have more knockback, or add momentum to the player for traversal.
 I haven't done any more interesting specials yet, but they'll come with other characters.
 There's 1 protectile attack, the neutral special, which doesn't do any knockback, and acts more like a fox laser.

-### Grabs/Throws
-Grabs and throws are in, but pummels are not.
-I just didn't animate it, and dont think it's super readable at the sprite scale we're working with.
-That said, throws just work by putting out a small hitbox that does the relevant knockback as if it was a normal attack, and it scales a lot less with damage.

 ### Defensive options
 The Knight has a shield, which is a little different from smash.
 It has a fixed size, does not drain on hit, and is not directional, but it does have a parry mechanic.
 There is a 4-frame window at the start of shield where you can parry an attack, putting the enemy in a 60 frame stun.
 Parrying also reflects projectiles, like powershielding.
 Which leads to fun games of dodgeball.

 Shields automatically drop after 5 seconds, and you can roll out of shield, with a decent bit of endlag.
 The shield system as a whole is another major target for improvement, as I want to add shield health and shield breaks.
 I want there to be a risk/reward system for shielding, and maybe be able to balance it for individual characters - so less shield health for a weaker character or something similar.
 The details aren't ironed out yet, but I'm planning on taking more inspo from D&D, so something like Armor Classes, where you don't fully nullify attacks but just take a percentage of the original damage based on your AC.

 Crouching is in, but it doesn't do anything yet.
 I want to add crouch cancelling, but I honestly don't know what it entails that well.
 I'm just going to mess with knockback values in the hitbox class and see what works.

+### Grabs/Throws
+Grabs and throws are in, but pummels are not.
+I just didn't animate it, and dont think it's super readable at the sprite scale we're working with.
+That said, throws just work by putting out a small hitbox that does the relevant knockback as if it was a normal attack, and it scales a lot less with damage.
+They're solid combo starters, and generally a decent option especially since shields don't drain right now.

 ### Hitboxes
 Hitboxes are a massive area for improvement at the moment, as I currently only have 1 rectangular hurt and collision box for the character, and the hitboxes are all rectangles.
 Also, hitboxes do not currently take rotation as an argument, which means on any diagonal motion, you get a huge disjoint.
 While I can instantiate multiple square hitboxes to approximate a given attack, this really is not the ideal solution, and I'm going to try improving this to allow for different collision shapes.